evanlucas/learnyoumongo/exercises/insert/problem.md

 `lastName` will be passed as the second argument to the lesson.

-Use `console.log` to print out the object used to create the document.
+Use `console.log` to print out the object that you used to create the document.
+Do not print out anything other than this to the console, or it will not be possible to verify your solution.

-Make sure you use `JSON.stringify` convert it to JSON.
+Since your object should be in JSON format, make sure you use `JSON.stringify` when outputting it to the console.

 -----------------------------------------------------------
 ## HINTS